Effective and Imperceptible Adversarial Textual Attack via Multi-objectivization: Related Work

-Multi-objectivization refers to the process of reformulating a single-objective optimization problem into a multi-objective optimization problem; the latter is then be solved by a multi-objective optimization algorithm to find high-quality solutions of the former.
-Currently, multi-objectivization is usually achieved by adding auxiliary objectives to the original single-objective problem \cite{Jensen04} or decomposing the original objective into multiple sub-objectives \cite{KnowlesWC01}.
-Compared to solving the original single-objective optimization problem, solving the reformulated milti-objective optimization problem could be advantageous in reducing the number of local optima \cite{KnowlesWC01}, improving the population diversity \cite{lochtefeld2011multiobjectivization}, and leveraging more domain knowledge of the original single-objective optimization problem \cite{SeguraSGL11}.
-For a comprehensive survey on multi-objectivization, interested readers may refer to \cite{MaHuangLiQiWangZhu2021}.
-In this work, we utilize multi-objectivization to help craft successful AEs with minimal and essential textual perturbations, by adding auxiliary objectives concerning the imperceptibility of textual attacks into the problem formulation.
+Multi-objectivization \cite{MaHuangLiQiWangZhu2021} refers to reformulating a SOP into a MOP, which is then solved by a multi-objective optimization algorithm.
+Compared to solving the original SOP, solving the reformulated MOP can be advantageous in reducing the number of local optima \cite{KnowlesWC01}, improving the population diversity \cite{lochtefeld2011multiobjectivization}, and leveraging more domain knowledge \cite{SeguraSGL11}.
+As a result, the multi-objectivization can usually lead to a better solution to the original SOP.
+In this work, we utilize multi-objectivization to involve the constraint on attack imperceptibility as an additional objective.
+Compared to the SOP as defined in Problem~(\ref{eq:single_obj_constraint}), the reformulated MOP is advantageous as it naturally eliminates the need of manually setting the value of the threshold $\delta$.
+Finally, for a comprehensive survey on multi-objectivization, interested readers may refer to \cite{MaHuangLiQiWangZhu2021}.}